TeamSOBITS/sobit_mini_gazebo/README.en.md

    ```

 > [!NOTE]
-> To get familiar with how SOBIT MINI works, check the [examples](sobit_mini_library/example/) folder and learn the [working functions](https://github.com/TeamSOBITS/sobit_mini .git) from each sample file.
+> To get familiar with how SOBIT MINI works, check the [examples](sobit_mini_library/example/) folder and learn the [motion functions](https://github.com/TeamSOBITS/sobit_mini.git) from each sample file.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

 ### Visualization on Rviz

 Visualize SOBIT MINI on Rviz to display the robot's configuration.

 ```sh